kkthaker/YelCamp_CampaignWebsite/readme.md

 -- Update personal information on profile page

--- Improve image load time on the landing page using Cloudinary
+-- Improve image load time on the landing page

 -- Use Helmet to strengthen security